-Please note, you should apply as a transfer student if you have completed or are in the process of completing 12 credits or more by the time you enroll at Rider.
+Please note, you should apply as a transfer student if you are under the age of 25 and have completed or are in the process of completing 12 credits or more by the time you enroll at Rider.
 Follow the steps to apply as a transfer student.

 Steps to apply

 - The $50 application fee is non-refundable and may be paid online via credit card or by check.

 - Students who attend an on campus visit will receive a fee waiver!
 We also accept the NACAC or College Board Fee Waivers as well as Fee Waiver requests made by your school counselor.

 Submit official transcripts from your high school and for any college work you may have completed while you were in high school.